-More breaks: We tend to take more breaks than men in our earning careers.
-Women are still the primary caregivers in the society and a recent Oxfam studyshows how much unpaid work we do.
+We tend to take more breaks than men in our earning careers.
+Women are still the primary caregivers in society and a recent Oxfam study shows how much unpaid work we do.
 Women are the first up to taking care of a loved one by withdrawing from her pursuits.
 And, then there is motherhood.

 From prepartum to postpartum, the journey can surprise us with the resources and time required, making us take a backseat in our careers.
 Getting back is fraught with compromises such as lower pay, less stature etc.

-Not negotiate: Women have been known to be more reluctant to negotiate on money.
+Women have been known to be more reluctant to negotiate on the money.
 Be it her salary (undervaluing her worth, wary of appearing greedy), discounting her achievements for perks or asking for money lent to a family member.

-Wariness: Financial planners talk of women discussing less of their finances than men.
+Financial planners talk of women discussing less of their finances than men.
 They are not as willing to talk of missteps.
-But taking the help of a good financial planner can stand us in good stead, especially since very few in India do (only 12 percent of investors in India).
+But taking the help of a good financial planner can stand us in good stead, especially since very few in India do (only 12 per cent of investors in India).
 For eg, one could guide us with the right amount of risk suited to us.

-But it does not harm to review our discipline every now and then to remain financially nimble.
+But it does no harm to review our discipline every now and then to remain financially nimble.